mnowotnik/noteflow.nvim/README.md

 ## Configuration

-In your neovim configuration files set:
+In your neovim lua configuration files add:

 ```lua
  -- turn on experimental markdown extension